RicoJia/ricojia.github.io/_posts/2022/2022-05-01-deep-learning-Strategies-part1.markdown

 - **Test / validation set**: the final evaluation of the model's performance.
 The dataset should never have been seen in training.

 Traditionally, the ratio of Training vs Hold out vs Validation is: 70%/20%/10%.
 For Big data: 98%/1%/1%

+But you can also have a **Train-Dev set** to ensure about performance on variance.

 ### Data Split Should Keep The Same Distribution